 Results for the year

-The estimated R2,637 million capital expenditure by Implats envisaged for FY2006 will be funded from internal resources and, if appropriate, borrowings.
+The estimated R2.9 billion capital expenditure envisaged by Implats for the 2007 financial year will be funded from internal resources and, if appropriate, borrowings.

 Associated and subsidiary companies

 Information regarding the companys associated companies is given in Note 6 and regarding subsidiaries in Annexure A, both to the financial statements.

 Details of the freehold and leasehold land and buildings of the various companies are contained in registers, which are available for inspection at the registered offices of those companies.